rossetti/JSLBook/docs/11-AppDistributionFitting.md

 As noted in this section, a key decision in distribution modeling is whether the underlying random variable is discrete or continuous.
 The next section discusses how to model discrete distributions.

-## Modeling with Discrete Distributions {#app:idm:sec:MDD}
+## Modeling with Discrete Distributions {#app-idm-sec-MDD}

 There are a wide variety of discrete random variables that often occur in simulation modeling.
-Appendix \@ref(app:DiscreteDistributions) summarizes the functions and characteristics some common discrete distributions.
+Appendix \@ref(app-DiscreteDistributions) summarizes the functions and characteristics some common discrete distributions.
 Table \@ref(tab:discreteD) provides an overview of some modeling situations for common discrete distributions.